Skip to content

 Sowing

-Many of the plants are self-seeding in our food forest and emerging like out of nowhere.
-If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ for more info about the plants, how to grow and use them, along with some other tips and tricks.
+Many of them are self-seeding in our food forest.
+If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ (FREE with any order in my online shop) for more info about the plants, how to grow and use them, and other tips and tricks.

 Planting